Pragash98/Hotel_Management_api/README.md

-HOTEL MANGEMENT is a hotel booking app created on MEAN stack.
-Welcome to HOTEL MANGEMENT this is an Angular App where you can book hotels.
+Hotel Management System is a MEAN stack hotel booking website where you can book hotels.

- M = MONGODB
+ M - MONGODB

- E = EXPRESS
+ E - EXPRESS.JS

- A = ANGULAR
+ A - ANGULAR

- N = NODE.JS
+ N - NODE.JS